Tetrakern/fictioneer/API.md

 ### Schema

 The following schema defines all fields that can exist within the response, excluding fields that are empty or `null` unless stated otherwise.
-So if there are no chapters, the chapter node will be missing.
+So if there are no stories, the stories node will be missing.
 All values are escaped.

 | Field | Description |
 | :-- | :-- |